azist/azos/src/truisms.md

 MyModelXControllerBinder, MyModelXStore, MyModelXDefaults* etc. now, many times developers also create a 1:1 interface for every class so they "can be mocked".
 This is really a crazy impractical design instigated by DI-anything ubiquity and purism.

-Lets analyze what objects are needed at runtime and who and how they get allocated.
+Lets analyze what objects are needed at runtime and how they get allocated.
-The following lists objects that need to get allocated in a typical app:
+The following lists objects that get allocated in a typical app:

 - App component graph - allocated by the system at start, app components are app-scoped objects like logger, service stack etc. (system code)
 - Logging - allocated at app start (system code)